 In the blink of an eye, a logo tells customers that you are just as capable of meeting their needs as a larger company or even a major corporation.
-So it can really help level the playing field.
+So it can really help your small business compete with big players.

 What makes a good logo?

 Most of us can identify hundreds of logos at a glance.
 According to experts, the most successful logos share these five characteristics:

 - Simple: Logos with too much going on, like lots of text, colors, or graphics, are difficult to recognize quickly.
 That’s why most logos have just a few words and/or an icon or symbol.

 - Memorable: People may not remember your name, but they’ll remember the general look of your logo and the feeling it gave them.
 It will help them recognize you when they come across your stuff in other places.

 - Timeless: It’s easy for logos to start looking dated after a few years.
 That’s why even the most recognizable brands in the world will tweak their logos to bring them up to date.

 - Versatile: The point of a logo is that you can use it everywhere, so it needs to work in different settings—full color, black and white, small and large, square, landscape, etc.